robraddi/GP-SAMPL7/README.md

     - Department of Chemistry, Temple University

-Prediction of relative free energies and macroscopic $pK_{a}$s for SAMPL6 and SAMPL7 small molecules using a standard Gaussian process regression as well as a deep Gaussian process regression.
+Prediction of relative free energies and macroscopic pKas for SAMPL6 and SAMPL7 small molecules using a standard Gaussian process regression as well as a deep Gaussian process regression.

 ### Below is a description of what this repository contains: